DIADesignGuild/game-studio/P02/Game Design Document - P02.md

 This game is about writing a series, such as a tv, novel, or comic book series.

-Story: The player is a "Creative Consultant Intern" for a media production firm in a world where stories are the hottest commodity.
+Story: The player is a "Creative Consultant Intern" for a media production firm specializing in divinating narratives using Tarot cards in a world where stories are the hottest commodity.
 To keep up with the insane demand for content, the firm takes a chance on the player and gradually gives them more and more assignments such as going from writing a single novel to writing and overseeing an entire tv series.
 The player gets promoted every couple of levels/assignments.
 Once they finish all levels/assignments, they become a firm partner and end the game.
+  Promotions happen so frequently because people keep burning out and leaving LMAO.

+Characters:
+- The Creative Director
+  - Your friendly interviewer and now direct boss.
+  - Chill and always knows what to do if something goes wrong.
+  - Dreads having meetings with the Firm Head.
+  - Takes over as Firm Head when the old one escapes the country.
+- The Senior Content Consultant
+  - An established employee in the Firm's creative division.
+  - Means well but definitely sees the interns as a bunch of inept monkeys.
+- The Other Creative Consultant Intern
+  - A nervous klutz who wants to do her best.
+  - Has a strong knack for seeing the bigger picture of an overarching narrative.
+  - Everyone thinks she'll become a great creative director someday.
+- The Firm Head
+  - An obnoxious creep who exploits the creative workers at the Firm.
+  - Loves content but never had the talent for making it.
+Luckily for him he's good at the business end of things (and inherited the Firm from his dad).
+  - Everyone knows he creeps on the employees.
+  - Flees the country in the last level, leaving the player as the perfect fit to lead the firm.
+- The HR Rep
+  - A by-the-book walking encyclopedia who goes around citing the employee handbook from memory whenever she sees something wrong.
+  - Exposes the Firm Head's dodgy tax history to the government when he tries to creep on her.
+    - Oh, those poor sea otters...
+He won't ever hurt them ever again.
+- The Secretary
+  - The Firm Head's personal secretary.
+  - Does her job.
+That's it.
+Don't bother her for anything else.
+  - Doesn't matter that the old Head left the country.
+She's here to work for whoever's coughing up the money.
+- The Player/Creative Consultant Intern
+  - A bright-eyed young intern who dreams of writing up content all day.
+  - They also kind of need this job to pay the rent, so they'll put up with anything.

 During gameplay, what do players see, hear, and/or feel?
 Ex: When playing Mario, what view of the game world do players see?
 Answer: They see a sideview of the levels Mario jumps through.
 This can also include POV's such as cultural undersatnding, presentation of information, etc.